cloudcodger/proxmox_client/roles/add_guest_host/README.md

 # The add_guest_host role.

-Loop up PVE guest information, get the IP address and add them to the Ansible inventory.
+Loop over PVE guest information, get the IP address and add them to the Ansible inventory.
 Optionally (by default), perform a key scan and add the hosts to the `~/.ssh/known_hosts` file.

 # Prerequisite